GoogleCloudPlatform/DataflowTemplates/v1/README_Cassandra_To_Cloud_Bigtable.md

 * **defaultColumnFamily** : The name of the column family of the Bigtable table.
 The default value is default.
 * **rowKeySeparator** : The separator used to build row-keys.
 The default value is '#'.
 * **splitLargeRows** : The flag for enabling splitting of large rows into multiple MutateRows requests.
 Note that when a large row is split between multiple API calls, the updates to the row are not atomic. .
+* **writetimeCassandraColumnSchema** : GCS path to schema to copy Cassandra writetimes to Bigtable.
+The command to generate this schema is ```cqlsh -e "select json * from system_schema.columns where keyspace_name='$CASSANDRA_KEYSPACE' and table_name='$CASSANDRA_TABLE'`" > column_schema.json```.
+Set $WRITETIME_CASSANDRA_COLUMN_SCHEMA to a GCS path, e.g. `gs://$BUCKET_NAME/column_schema.json`.
+Then upload the schema to GCS: `gcloud storage cp column_schema.json $WRITETIME_CASSANDRA_COLUMN_SCHEMA`.
+Requires Cassandra version 2.2 onwards for JSON support.
+* **setZeroTimestamp** : The flag for setting Bigtable cell timestamp to 0 if Cassandra writetime is not present.
+The default behavior for when this flag is not set is to set the Bigtable cell timestamp as the template replication time, i.e. now.